Sophia Magdalena of Denmark: Succession issues

 Sophia Magdalena is mostly known in Swedish history for the scandal created around the consummation of her marriage and the questioned legitimacy of her son.
 Her marriage was a then normal arranged royal match for political convenience, in which Sophia Magdalena at first was described by her spouse as "cold as ice".
 Sophia Magdalena's religious upbringing and introverted character made her avoid the lively and spontaneous Gustavian court life, which made her even less attractive in the eyes of her outgoing spouse.

 Their marriage was not consummated until 1775, nine years after the wedding.
-The status quo between Gustav III and his consort was nurtured by the Queen Dowager, who did not want competition in her influence over her son.
+The status quo between Gustav III and his consort was nurtured by the Queen Dowager, Louisa Ulrika, who did not want competition in her influence over her son.
 There were rumors that the King was a homosexual or sexually underdeveloped.
 His sexuality, which had much effect on Sophia Magdalena's life, as a royal marriage was designed to produce offspring, has been much debated.
-His sexual inexperience has been blamed on immaturity or his also being asexual.
-As a teenager, he had a crush on Axel von Fersen's mother, Hedvig Catharina De la Gardie, though this affection was never physical.
+His sexual inexperience has been blamed on immaturity or him also being asexual.

+As a teenager, Gustav had a crush on Axel von Fersen's mother, Hedvig Catharina De la Gardie, though this affection was never physical.
 In 1768, he had another infatuation with the noble Charlotte Du Rietz, but this is not believed to have been sexually consummated either.
 Various documents written during his lifetime alleged that he was bisexual or homosexual.